tintin10q/stack-trace-study/README.md

 # Reproducibility

+The programs, along with their generated stack traces can be found on Github at: [https://github.com/tintin10q/stack-trace-study/](https://github.com/tintin10q/stack-trace-study) or on a Gitlab at [https://gitlab.sac-home.org/Quinten/stack-traces-study](https://gitlab.sac-home.org/Quinten/stack-traces-study).

+## Program Translation

-ChatGPT-5 was used to help with translating the programs into the selected languages.
+ChatGPT-5 was used to assist with translating the programs into the selected languages.
 Python was used as the initial source language based on my assumption that translations from Python would be most reliably handled by the model.

-The resulting programs, along with their generated stack traces can be found on Github at: [https://github.com/tintin10q/stack-trace-study/](https://github.com/tintin10q/stack-trace-study).

 ## Makefile